Al-x22/ica0002/backup_restore.md

     ansible-playbook infra.yaml

 The following commands need to be applied in the master server of each service.
-The current master of SQL and Influx is: mysql2 (Al-x22-2) and influxdb(Al-x22-2)
+The current master of SQL and Influx is: mysql2 (Al-x22-2) and influxdb (Al-x22-3)

 # Restore MySQL data from the backup: